nodejs/node/doc/api/path.md

 // Returns: '/foo/bar/baz/asdf'

 path.join('foo', {}, 'bar')
-// throws TypeError: Arguments to path.join must be strings
+// throws 'TypeError: Path must be a string.
+Received {}'
 ```

 A [`TypeError`][] is thrown if any of the path segments is not a string.